Rabbi Arthur Green, Rector of the Rabbinical School of Hebrew College

 Hebrew College is located in the Greater Boston area — one of the leading regions of Jewish innovation and entrepreneurship and home to Combined Jewish Philanthropies (CJP), a progressive federation encompassing a wide range of Jewish religious and social-justice institutions, affiliated and independent congregations, day schools and supplementary Jewish schools that are at the forefront of Jewish education.
 The Hebrew College campus, designed by Moshe Safdie and Associates, sits on nearly 7 acres on a hillside in Newton Centre, MA and is composed of four interconnected buildings, totaling 72,000 square feet.

-In December 2022, Hebrew College will relocate from its current location in Newton Centre to a new shared campus with Temple Reyim at 1860 Washington Street in Auburndale, Newton, MA.
-The new shared campus offers an inspiring model for Jewish communal sustainability, inclusion, and innovation and builds on the strength of our collaboration with our new shared campus partners: Temple Reyim, Mayyim Hayyim Living Waters Community Mikveh and Education Center, Kesher Newton Jewish Afterschool Program, Zamir Chorale of Boston, Jewish Arts Collaborative, Jewish Women’s Archive, Keshet, the Massachusetts Board of Rabbis, RUACH/ Breath Lab, and Camp Yavneh.
+In December 2022, Hebrew College will relocate from its current location in Newton Centre to a new shared campus (pictured above) with Temple Reyim at 1860 Washington Street in Auburndale, Newton, MA.
+The new shared campus offers an inspiring model for Jewish communal sustainability, inclusion, and innovation and builds on the strength of our collaboration with our new shared campus partners: Temple Reyim, Mayyim Hayyim Living Waters Community Mikveh and Education Center, Kesher Newton Jewish Afterschool Program, Zamir Chorale of Boston, Jewish Arts Collaborative, Jewish Women’s Archive, Keshet, the Massachusetts Board of Rabbis, and RUACH/ Breath Lab.

 Hebrew College offers formal academic classes on campus.
 Informal community classes and programs take place on campus, as well as at synagogues and other off-campus locations.
-Matriculated Hebrew College students are permitted to take academic courses on the campus of educational partner Boston Theological Interreligious Consortium (10 Theological Institutions in Boston Area), and can transfer credit towards a Hebrew College degree.
+Matriculated Hebrew College students are permitted to take academic courses through partner institutions of the Boston Theological Interreligious Consortium (10 Theological Institutions in Boston Area), and can apply the credit towards a Hebrew College degree.
 Matriculated Hebrew College MJED students who are also enrolled in the Pardes Institute of Jewish Studies take courses both at Hebrew College and at Pardes Institute of Jewish Studies (Jerusalem).

-A private, not-for-profit, graduate degree-granting institution, Hebrew College offers programs leading to rabbinical and cantorial ordination, master’s degrees and a joint doctoral degree with Lesley College and provides non-degree community adult, youth and professional development study opportunities.
+A private, not-for-profit, graduate degree-granting institution, Hebrew College offers programs leading to rabbinical and cantorial ordination, and master’s degrees in Jewish education and Jewish studies, and provides non-degree community adult, youth and professional development study opportunities.

 Rabbi Sharon Cohen Anisfeld